WalletWasabi/WalletWasabi/WalletWasabi.Documentation/ClientDeployment.md

 **New method**

-1. Create new CSR file with DigiCert® Certificate Utility application.
+1. Create a new CSR file with DigiCert® Certificate Utility application.
-2. Save file to hard disk and upload CSR file to DigiCert.
+2. Save the file to a hard disk and upload the CSR file to DigiCert.
 3. Wait for DigiCert to issue our new `zksnacks_limited.p7b` file.
 4. Download and import `zksnacks_limited.p7b` file to DigiCert® Certificate Utility.
 5. Choose friendly name for the certificate and apply the default password to it.